shawkitajima/MERN-Bad-Spotify-Imitator/README.md

-# React Token Base Web Auth Starter Code
+# React Token Based Web Auth Starter Code

 Welcome to the README for some easy starter code to get your React app going with user authentication with JWT.